How to Build a Quantum Supercomputer: Scaling from Hundreds to Millions of Qubits: Abstract

 \section{Abstract}

 In the span of four decades, quantum computation has evolved from an intellectual curiosity to a potentially realizable technology.
-Today, small-scale demonstrations have become possible for quantum algorithmic primitives on hundreds of physical qubits and proof-of-principle error-correction procedures on a single logical qubit.
-Nevertheless, despite significant progress and excitement, the detailed path toward a full-stack scalable quantum computing technology is largely unknown.
-There are significant outstanding quantum hardware, fabrication, software architecture, and algorithmic challenges that are either unresolved or overlooked.
-These issues could seriously undermine the arrival of utility-scale quantum computers for the foreseeable future.
+Today, small-scale demonstrations have become possible for quantum algorithmic primitives on hundreds of physical qubits.
+Nevertheless, there are significant outstanding challenges in quantum hardware, fabrication, software architecture, and algorithms on the path towards a full-stack scalable quantum computing technology.
 Here, we provide a comprehensive review of these scaling challenges.
-We show how the road to scaling could be paved by adopting existing semiconductor technology to build much higher-quality qubits, employing systems engineering approaches, and performing distributed quantum computation within heterogeneous high-performance computing infrastructures.
-These opportunities for research and development could unlock certain promising applications, in particular, efficient quantum simulation and learning quantum data generated by natural or engineered quantum systems.
-In order to estimate the true cost of such promises, we provide a detailed resource and sensitivity analysis for classically hard quantum chemistry calculations on surface-code error-corrected quantum computers given current, target, and desired hardware specifications based on superconducting qubits, accounting for a realistic distribution of errors.
-We show that orders of magnitude enhancement in performance could be obtained by a combination of quantum hardware and algorithmic improvements.
-Furthermore, we argue that, to tackle today's industry-scale classical optimization and machine learning problems in a cost-effective manner, heterogeneous quantum-probabilistic computing with custom-designed accelerators should be considered as a complementary path toward scalability.
+We show how to facilitate scaling by adopting existing semiconductor technology to build much higher-quality qubits, employing systems engineering approaches, and performing distributed heterogeneous quantum-classical computing.
+We provide a detailed resource and sensitivity analysis for quantum applications on surface-code error-corrected quantum computers given current, target, and desired hardware specifications based on superconducting qubits, accounting for a realistic distribution of errors.
+We provide comprehensive resource estimates for several utility-scale applications including quantum chemistry calculations, catalyst design, NMR spectroscopy, and Fermi-Hubbard simulation.
+We show that orders of magnitude enhancement in performance could be obtained by a combination of hardware improvements and tight quantum-HPC integration.
+Furthermore, we introduce high-performance architectures for quantum-probabilistic computing with custom-designed accelerators to tackle today's industry-scale classical optimization, machine learning, and quantum simulation tasks in a cost-effective manner.